kadampiyush494-glitch/ncertmulti/PROJECT_OVERVIEW.md

-# NCERT AI Doubt Solver - Project Overview
+# ZAPLEARN Doubt Solver - Project Overview

 ## What Was Built